CyrusAlexanderBarrett-Hammer/Temperature-and-humidity-sensor/Documentation and user guide/README.md

     Compensate for daylight saving time Arduino side

-    All available data values returned at once instead of None when not available, depending on how many wants it
+    All available data values returned at once or alternatively as None if not available instead of newest data update, depending on how many wants it

 Program runs as long as computer is not in sleep mode